 - If you have a condition requiring injections, bring your own supply of needles and syringes.

 - A sterile needle/syringe kit or a sterile suture kit is also advisable in many countries where there is a risk of hepatitis and HIV.
 Give the kit to the health care provider to use if individually wrapped sterile equipment is not available.

 - Countries with the highest risk of hepatitis E include Burma, Nepal, Pakistan, Sudan, China, and India.

 - Hepatitis E is transmitted most commonly by contaminated water.
 Travelers may wish to bring a water purifier and/or water purifying tablets with them if at risk of consuming unsafe water.

 - Hepatitis E is fatal in up to 25% of women in late pregnancy.
-There is no vaccine to prevent hepatitis E currently available in the US.
+There is currently no vaccine to prevent hepatitis E.

 Four Distinct Types

 Hepatitis is a generic term for inflammations of the liver.
 It is caused by a number of viruses, other infectious agents, and toxins.
 There are four hepatitis viruses of which all travelers should be particularly aware: A, B, C, and E. The means of transmission and long-term effects vary, depending on which virus causes the disease.
 For the traveler, viral hepatitis is a major concern—not only because of the potential health risks, but because many cases can be prevented by immunization.